Welcome to the Infoway Subset Registry

 Where French synonyms exist, the Display (French) column will display the French term.

-If a French description is required, follow the instructions on how to make such a request in the section below on Questions, Concerns, Changes, Corrections.
+If a French description is required, follow the instructions on how to make such a request in the section on Maintenance and Release Information.

 Subsets using SNOMED CT codes have associated editorial guidelines.
 Refer to those before submitting any request for change.